ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 woman in black might be the 14k winning female, bib 2227, time 55:47

-orange short/shoes guy is bib 3376, finished 21st in 1:25:29
+orange short/shoes guy is bib 3376, finished 21st in 1:25:29.
+He actually stuck
+pretty close-by, see strava flyby.
+20-30s behind at end of lap 2.
+When I was slacking a bit, he got back to ~10ish s.
+Then at the little climb just before 17k he was at ~20s again, the just straight up stopped/walked.
+Diff goes to ~80s, then he lost another 20 or so to the finish

 ## Future